grodansparadis/vscp-doc-spec/class1.alarm.md

  |     1     | Zone for which event applies to (0-255).
 255 is all zones.         |
  |     2     | Sub-zone for which event applies to (0-255).
 255 is all sub-zones. |

+If byte 0 is zero this event can be interpreted as alarm-reset.

 If both or one of zone/sub-zone are omitted they should be interpreted as if they where 255.

 ----